 To rehabilitate the well, an inflatable packer was installed to isolate the screened interval of the well.
 Afterwards, an airlift assembly was installed in the well; allowing the screened interval to be airlift pumped and surged to remove loose fouling material from the bottom of the well and screen interior.

-After the discharge cleared from this initial cleaning, 300 L of acid was injected into the screened interval.
+After the discharge cleared from this initial cleaning, 5,000 L of a reductant solution was prepared and injected into the screened interval.
 This solution was air displacement surged out through the screen to the surrounding formation and gravel pack before being left in the well overnight to react.
-The following day, the spent solution was removed from the well and neutralized in a storage bin before being hauled offsite for disposal.
-The well was airlift pumped and surged until the well started producing clear water.
+The following day, the reductant solution was removed from the well and neutralized in a storage bin before being hauled offsite for disposal.
+The well was airlift pumped and surged for the remainder of the day until the discharge was clear and sediment free.